Written by Ada’s Medical Knowledge Team

 Diagnosis of endometrial polyps

-The second option, where a TVUS is uncertain, is a hysteroscopy.
-This allows a more direct view of the inside of the uterus using a hysteroscope: a lighted camera mounted on a flexible rod.
+The second option, should a TVUS be uncertain, is a hysteroscopy.
+This allows a more direct view of the inside of the uterus, using a hysteroscope: a lighted camera mounted on a flexible rod.
 The hysteroscope may be equipped with an additional tool to gather a biopsy sample.
 A suction catheter could also be used to gather an endometrial biopsy.
 The tissue sample will then be analyzed to see if it indicates uterine cancer.
+2